DiogoRibeiro7/chaotic-dynamical-systems/README.md

    automatically.
 Versions are pinned in `renv.lock` so running `renv::restore()` ensures a reproducible environment.

+If you also plan to use the Python utilities, run `./setup-all.sh` after cloning the repository.
+This script calls `renv::restore()` and `poetry install` in one step so both toolchains are ready for testing.

 Alternatively, you can install the required packages manually:
    ```R
    install.packages(c(